 - Bony ridges on the skull

-When you notice any of these symptoms in your little one, it’s a good idea to inform your child’s paediatrician for proper assessment and ease your worries.
+When you notice any of these symptoms in your little one, you should inform your child’s pediatrician for proper assessment and ease your worries.

-In most cases, flat head syndrome typically resolves on their own by 2 years old.
-However, there are many ways mums like us can help our little ones from developing the flat head syndrome.
+In most cases, flat head syndrome typically resolves on its own by two years old.
+However, there are many ways.
+Mamas like us can reduce the risk of flat head syndrome in babies.

-Every day, give your baby supervised tummy time of at least 30 minutes.
+Give your baby a supervised tummy time of at least 30 minutes every day.
 Besides giving your baby’s head a break, this activity can help develop strong neck and shoulder muscles.
 It can also support your baby’s motor skills.

-We know how busy you can be, but it’s highly recommended to limit the time a child spends lying or sitting on their backs.
-Bouncy seats and infant swings are ever so useful for a busy mom, but hold your baby and take a walk in your house or in your garden.
-Your baby will appreciate the new things surrounding him/her and exercise his/her neck at the same time!
+We know how busy you can be, but limiting the time a child spends lying or sitting on their backs is highly recommended.
+Bouncy seats and infant swings are ever so useful for a busy Mama, but hold your baby and take a walk in your house or garden.
+Your baby will appreciate the new things surrounding them and exercise their neck simultaneously!

 Should I Be Worried About Flat Head Syndrome?

-Flat head syndrome cases can range from mild to severe, with the latter affecting even the neck, ears, eyes and jaw.
-According to a scientific journal published by Carl Cummings of Canadian Paediatric Society, it’s most common among babies 6 weeks to 2 months old, as these are the ages where they spend most of the time sleeping in one position.
+Flat head syndrome cases can range from mild to severe, affecting the neck, ears, eyes, and jaw.
+However, according to a scientific journal by Carl Cummings of the Canadian Paediatric Society, it’s most common among babies six weeks to 2 months old.
+This is because these are the ages where they spend most of the time sleeping in one position.